 Courses are offered within three semesters each year (fall, spring, and summer), and the rotation of courses is projected for three years at a time, enabling students to plan their schedules.

-Admission to the Health Care Leadership program requires:
+Admission to the Health Care Management program requires:

 Students should complete the application process by submitting the following: